mikeal/nodeconfeu/README.md

-# DONT TELL ANYONE!

-**This document contains several pieces of information that we're holding on to as a surprise for the attendees so please don't share the information contained within.**

 ## Session Format

 Sessions are broken in to blocks of 60-80 minutes (3-4 talks at 20 minutes each) similar to NodeConf 2012.
 The only exceptions are keynotes talks which have varying lengths and times.